-Stellantis Leverages Its Management Organisation With Changes To Drive Performance Under The Leadership Of Carlos Tavares
+Stellantis Leverages Its Management Organisation with Changes to Drive Performance Under the Leadership of Carlos Tavares

-AMSTERDAM, October 10, 2024 - To drive simplification and enhance organisational performance in a turbulent global environment, Stellantis today announced targeted management changes, effective immediately, under the leadership of CEO Carlos Tavares to redouble the Company's focus on its key business priorities and confront head-on the global challenges facing the industry.
+(MENAFN- Tales & Heads) Dubai, United Arab Emirates, October 11, 2024 - To drive simplification and enhance organisational performance in a turbulent global environment, Stellantis today announced targeted management changes, effective immediately, under the leadership of CEO Carlos Tavares to redouble the Company’s focus on its key business priorities and confront head-on the global challenges facing the industry.

 Antonio Filosa is appointed North America Chief Operating Officer in addition to his role as Jeep® brand CEO succeeding Carlos Zarlenga whose next position will be subject to a further announcement.
 Having successfully led the excellent performance of Stellantis’ South America Region, driving increased revenue, quality and market share, Antonio brings a wealth of business and leadership experience to this new role.